Why would Russia invade Ukraine?

 The current standoff comes as an attempted corrective to what Mr Putin perceives as Nato’s encroachment in countries like Ukraine that were previously ruled by Russia.

-With polls showing a large majority of Ukrainians want their country to become a member of the organisation, the Kremlin wants the west to promise that Ukraine will never join Nato, something the defensive alliance has ruled out.
+With polls showing that a large majority of Ukrainians would like their country to become a member of the organisation, the Kremlin wants the west to promise that Ukraine will never join Nato, something the defensive alliance has ruled out.

 Mr Putin laid out his own thought on Ukraine and its relationship with Russia in a 5,000-word essay published last summer.